mirage/mirage-www/tmpl/blog/functoria.md

 All of this is now possible using **keys**.
 A key is composed of :
 - _name_ : The name of the value in the program.
 - _description_ : How it should be displayed/serialized.
-- _stage_ : Is the key available only at runtime, at configure time or both ?
+- _stage_ : Is the key available only at runtime, at configure time or both?
 - _documentation_ : It is not optional so you should really write it.

 Imagine we are building a multilingual unikernel and we want to pass the